Kallefinn/threebodyart/README.md

-just a small nannou project to visualize the three body problem maybe i`ll add some quality of life ui stuff like sliders but for now just restart to reroll
+just a small nannou project to visualize the three body problem.

+There are always three bodies in a system and the systems are drawn on top of each other with a small offset.
+This offset grows bigger showing how upredictable a three body system is.

 just clone and run: